tytydraco/yessleep/out/Please_take_my_advice_Do_not_ever_go_solo_camping_in_the_woods.md

 I woke up abruptly.
 I didn’t know what it was, but I had a bad feeling in my stomach and shivers burrowed their way through my body.
 I reached next to me for my phone but realised I had left it outside when I put it down earlier.
 I was about to get up and go out to find my phone when I saw a light coming from just inside the tent by the zip.
 I realised it was my phone.
 Maybe I had picked it up and it had slipped out of my pocket, I thought, trying to reassure myself.

 A minute later, the phone chimed.
-My heart sank.
 A new message appeared on the screen.
 It was from an unknown number.
 My hands began to tremble.
 I shakily unlocked my phone and opened the message.

 "I CAN SEE YOU.
 WHY DON’T YOU COME OUT AND PLAY."